|Nutrition Facts (per serving)|

 Rinse the rice well with cold water to remove any starchy coating from the grains.

-In a large saucepan over medium-high heat, combine rice and milk.
+In a large saucepan over medium-high heat, combine the rice and 5 cups of the milk.
 Bring the liquid to a low boil and then reduce the heat to a simmer.

-Simmer until creamy, approximately 45 minutes.
-Stir the mixture occassionally to ensure the rice isn't sticking to the bottom of the pan.
+Simmer until creamy, about 45 minutes.
+Stir the mixture occasionally to ensure the rice isn't sticking to the bottom of the pan.

-Add remaining 3 tablespoons of milk, sugar, cardamom, salt, and cornstarch to rice and stir thoroughly.
-Add rosewater and bring to a boil for 1 minute.
+Add the remaining 3 tablespoons of milk along with the sugar, cardamom, salt, and cornstarch to the rice mixture and stir thoroughly.
+Add the rose water and bring to a boil for 1 minute.

-Remove from heat and allow to sit for 5 minutes to thicken and transfer to serving bowls.
+Remove from the heat and allow to sit for 5 minutes to thicken.

 - Make a baked rice pudding by cooking the rice in 2 cups of milk until tender.
-Combine the cooked rice with the remaining ingredients in a prepared casserole dish and bake it in a 350 F oven for 60 minutes, or until a knife inserted in the middle of the dish comes out clean.
+Combine the cooked rice with the remaining ingredients in a greased casserole dish and bake in a 350 F oven for 1 hour, or until a knife inserted in the middle comes out clean.

-- To decrease the number of calories and grams of fat in the dessert use 2 percent milk instead of whole.
-However, the dish will not be as creamy and rich with the lower-fat milk.
+- To decrease the number of calories and grams of fat in the dessert, use 2 percent milk instead of whole.
+However, the dish will not be as creamy and rich with lower-fat milk.